babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 ---------------

 This table is used to define the access to the selected screen for each profile.
 Users belonging to one profile can see the corresponding screen if authorized or not.

-.. rubric:: How to do

-* Screens are grouped as seen therefore in the menu.
 * Click on checkbox to permit or revoke access to the screen for a profile.

 .. figure:: /images/GUI/ACCESTOFORM1.png
    :alt: Access to forms scREEN
    :align: center

-   Access to forms screen

 .. index:: !
 Access rights (Access to reports)